caiosabarros/zk_bootcamp/README.md

 9. A security issue of L2s is that their messaging to the L1 is effective.
 10. There is a L1 Core Contract for L2s responsible for txs stuff.
 11. Cairo compiles to an intermidiate representation and then it compiles then again to a bytecode (proof).
 The flow is usually:
 Caio SC -> Sierro -> Cairo Assembly -> Validity Proof.
+12. Starknet works as follows: users make txs and these txs are sent to a (yet-centralized) Sequencer.
+The Sequencer sends an execution trace to a the Prover, that creates a validity proof of the state diffs and send this to the Starknet Core contract on L1, which verifies the proof and keeps state diffs, so that if there's a rollback on the state due to an incorrect proof or incorrect tx, the state can be rolledbac
 3. L2s can have a different language for execution.
 They just need to send down a layer a proof of the execution and that it was done correctly.
 So, Starknet, for example, uses Cairo as a language for its L2.
 #### Rust:
 1. Variables are immutable by default unless declared witht the `mut` keyword.